How To Use Massage Gun Attachments

 Purpose

 The flat attachment is denser and harder than the ball attachment, making it more effective.
-It’s versatile for use on most body parts and excels at addressing stubborn knots in large muscle groups such as the pecs, glutes, and back.
-We’ve enjoyed using it especially on glutes, hamstrings, calves and back muscles.
+It’s versatile for most body parts and excels at addressing stubborn knots in large muscle groups such as the pecs, glutes, and back.
+We’ve enjoyed using it, especially on the glutes, hamstrings, calves, and back muscles.

 Build

-It’s mostly hard plastic, although we have seen silicon and aluminum options (like one came with Achedaway Pro).
+It’s mostly hard plastic, although we have seen silicon and aluminum options (like the one that came with Achedaway Pro).

 What to know